Prepare TP-Link WR940N V6 TFTP Recovery on Mac

 Auto Reboot After completion LED turns off then back on

-Step 4: Flash Complete
+Step 4: Wait for Transfer to Complete

 Accessing OpenWrt